propublica/timeline-setter/doc/doc.markdown

 <a id="styling-bar"></a>
 ### Styling the bar, notches and cards

-Interval notches are templated within `script#TS-year_notch_tmpl`.
-Their position is based on the interval of time between events as automatically determined by the JavaScript.
+The position of interval notches is based on the interval of time between events as automatically determined by the JavaScript.
 Here's a sampling of what you might see in interval notches:

     year        => 2001
     month       => June, 2004